Just Keep Groovin’: Grover Lipkins Answers the Call to MusicJun 24, 2020 02:00PM ● By Liz Stevens

-Lipkins first heard the call to play music at age 7, when his brother brought home a Custom Kraft six-string electric guitar.
+Lipkins first heard that call to play music at age 7, when his brother brought home a Custom Kraft six-string electric guitar.
 Lipkins was mesmerized by the instrument and would sneakily practice on his brother’s guitar until acquiring his own at age 9.
 From there, Lipkins taught himself how to play—and he’s never stopped.

 Lipkins owns his craft by mastering different music styles and perfecting his technique.
 Playing countless shows from Omaha to Las Vegas, the songwriter continues to pull inspiration from a variety of music genres, but he is mainly influenced by Jimi Hendrix.

 “I listened to a lot of different music because there wasn’t a particular soul station,” Lipkins said.
 “I ended up listening to a little bit of everything.
 Rock and roll was the first thing that made me want to play because the guitar stood out—and I had one.”

 Lipkins said his first performance was in sixth grade at a school contest, where he performed music from the Jackson 5, dance moves and all, with a few of his friends.

 In the late 1970s, his path crossed with local musician Nathaniel Bray.
 At the time, Bray was familiar with Lipkins’ family.
 One day, Lipkins’ older brother walked up to Bray with a boom box over his shoulder and played Bray a recording of Grover playing the guitar.
 “Immediately, I went to his house and met Grover.
 I thought, ‘I’m going to get this young cat in my band.’”